Tomato Cucumber Chickpea Salad

 Historical Notes for this Recipe:

-This recipe was first posted in 2006.
-It was updated in 2018 with better photos, and was updated with more information in 2021.
+This recipe for a side dish salad with cucumbers, tomatoes, chickpeas, and Feta was first posted in 2006!
+It was updated in 2018 with new photos, and was updated again into a version with fewer carbs and better photos in 2025.

 I am always looking for more ideas to enjoy garbanzo beans and marinating them is brilliant!
 I cannot wait to try it!
 This salad looks fantastic!
 Thank you for linking to my recipe, Kalyn!